-The Asset History Sheet (AHS) report is the most powerful report available in the SAP Asset Accounting component.
-The report shows all asset activity (i.e. asset acquisitions, retirements, transfers, etc.) as well as asset balances (beginning acquisition cost, accumulated depreciation, net book value, etc.) in an easy-to-read roll-forward layout – which is why this report is so special and useful.
-Most other reports in SAP’s fixed assets module show either transactions or asset balances – but not both.
+The SAP Asset History Sheet report (AHS) is the most powerful report available in the SAP Asset Accounting component.
+The report shows all asset activity (i.e., asset acquisitions, retirements, transfers, etc.) as well as asset balances (beginning acquisition cost, accumulated depreciation, net book value, etc.) in an easy-to-read roll-forward layout – which is why this report is so unique and useful.
+Most other reports on asset accounting in SAP’s fixed assets module show either transactions or asset balances – but not both.

-If you do not select the correct AHS Version when running the report (or select a version that has not been configured correctly) your report’s output will not be useful, reliable, or even intelligible.
-Also, if your own AHS version is not configured correctly, it will indicate this on the report’s output in the header (you will see the word ‘incomplete’ on top of your report – and so will your auditors).
+If you do not select the correct AHS Version when running the report (or select a version that has not been configured correctly), your report output will not be useful, reliable, or even intelligible.
+Also, if your own AHS version is not configured correctly, it will indicate this on the report output in the header (you will see the word ‘incomplete’ on top of your report – and so will your auditors).

 You can learn much more about this report in this previously recorded Webinar.

 If you are interested in discussing our SAP Asset History Sheet report enhancement, please reach out to us to schedule a call.
 Also, please note that our enhancement is available for SAP ERP / ECC 6.0 only.